taboege/p6-Unicode-Time/README.md

 DESCRIPTION
 ===========

-This module allows converting a `DateTime`'s into a Unicode clock character approximately representing the given time.
-It exports the `unitime` sub by default which takes a `DateTime` and optionally a `Unicode::Time::Round` rounding mode.
+Approximate a `DateTime`'s time with a Unicode clock character with the `unitime` sub, which is exported by default.
+Unicode clock characters have half-hour precision (currently?). `unitime` takes a `DateTime` and optionally a `Unicode::Time::Round` rounding mode.

 ### enum Round